 The current picks up upstream of Crooked Chute.
 There are three opportunities to take out, depending on your comfort paddling in swifts / Class I rapids upstream of a waterfall.

-We paddled the the second take out, keeping snug to the River Right shoreline.
+We paddled to the second takeout, keeping snug to the River Right shoreline.
 We lined / walked the canoes between the second and third takeout because it was rocky and shallow along the shoreline.

 Day 3: Crooked Chute to The Natch (9 km)